 The library makes its meeting rooms available for use by other government agencies, or their contractors, when possible.
 Library and county programs and sponsored events have priority for use of meeting room space, and demand by the public for meeting room space may also affect how frequently library meeting rooms are available to other government agencies.
 Use by other government agencies is subject to the above rules, with some exceptions:

-- Reservations of meeting rooms may be made four months in advance.
+- Reservations of meeting rooms may be made up to one month in advance.

 - Meetings booked by other government agencies do not need to be open to the public.

 - If the public will attend a meeting, meeting rooms are available to other government agencies during hours when the library is open.
 Agencies holding meetings open only to their own staff may be approved to use the meeting room during hours the library is staffed but not open to the public.
-An agency that wishes to use a library meeting room during hours the library is not staffed will be referred to the Central Library Director or Neighborhood Libraries Director.
+An agency that wishes to use a library meeting room during hours the library is not staffed will be referred to the Location Services Director.

 - All groups must complete and submit Public meeting room reservations.
-A downloadable version of the form (PDF) is also available.
-Please review the meeting room rules and procedures contained in Public Use of Library meeting rooms (latest revision 05.05.10).
-Paper application forms are also available at all library locations where meeting rooms are available and on the library website.
+Please review the meeting room rules and procedures contained in Public Use of Library meeting rooms.

-- Any applicant denied use of a library meeting room may appeal the denial in writing to the director of libraries.
+- Any applicant denied use of a library meeting room may appeal the denial in writing to the location services director.
 The director will review the application and respond in writing to the applicant.